sadsonmk/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 The file 101-print_number.c prints numbers using _putchar.

 The file 102-magic.c is for adding one line to this code, so that the program prints a[2] = 98, followed by a new line.

+The file 103-infinite_add.c is a function that adds two numbers.